 If you are travelling by plane, you might be concerned that The Plug will make a difficult job of taking your stem off.
 But concern no longer, as underneath the USB port is a cable which can be disconnected easily, allowing you to take your handlebars off without any trouble at all.

 Users of previous models have reported that their Plugs (with PAT attached) have stopped working at speeds less than 27km/h, or turned on/off erratically at all kinds of unusual speeds, damaging devices that are plugged in.
 Tout Terrain have insisted that these users have had faulty models, but the problem seemed to be quite widespread amongst users.

 It is my experience, which is also echoed by Tout Terrain, that these issues are completely fixed on The Plug III.

 – This is easily the neatest solution on the market.
 It is simple, user friendly and looks great with the wires hidden away.

 – It’s pretty well theft proof.
-One thing we hated about other power supply products we’ve used was that we would have to take them on/off the bike whenever we locked up in the street.
-We would definitely buy The Plug for this reason alone.
+One thing I hated about other power supply products I’ve used was that I would have to take them on/off the bike whenever I locked up in the street.
+I would buy The Plug for this reason alone.

 – It charges at really low speeds.
 11-12km/h as an average speed is not hard to achieve for most tourers.

 – The Plug has been refined over a five year period.
 Every release has been better and better and reliability issues have been addressed.
-We feel that The Plug is now near perfect.
+I feel that The Plug is now near perfect.

 The Why Not